 Do you invest in stocks or mutual funds?
 Consider donating them along with a cash contribution.
 Doing so not only increases the size of your contribution, but also gives you a capital-gains tax break.
 Here’s what that means for you:

 “Let’s say you bought ABC stock a number of years ago, and since then it increased by 300%,” says LeBlanc.
 “If you sold that stock to make a charitable gift, you would pay tax on the amount you gained.
 So, the charity would only receive the net proceeds of the sale.”
 Net proceeds refer to how much money you get for an investment or asset after taxes and other expenses have been subtracted.

 But what if you give the stock directly to charity?
 “Then the charity would get the total value of the stock,” he adds.
 “And, you wouldn’t have to pay that gain from a tax perspective.
 You’d also get a charitable tax receipt for the full value of the asset.”

 Still thinking over how much you can afford to give and how?
-Consider speaking with a financial advisor.
-Find out what works best for you so you can maximize your impact and your ability to give.
+Consider speaking with an advisor.
+An advisor can help you find out what works best for you so you can maximize your impact and your ability to give.